bitwarden/test-the-web/client/docs/forms/identity/address-na-spec.md

 slug: address-spec-simple
 title: spec-compliant address form (North America)
 sidebar_label: address (NA, spec)
-description: An address form that is structured to conform with the standard autocomplete spec, and contains valid autocomplete attributes on all fields.
+description: an address form that is structured to conform with the standard autocomplete spec, and contains valid autocomplete attributes on all fields
 ---

 <div class="container margin-vert--xl">